ffund/tcp-ip-essentials/lab3/3-arp-route.md

 Note that there is no host with this IP address in your network configuration.

-Wait for it to finish.
+Wait for it to finish, then save the `ping` output for your lab report.
 Terminate both `tcpdump` processes with Ctrl+C.

-"Play back" a summary of the packet captures using
+Play back a summary of the packet captures using

 ```
 tcpdump -enX -r $(hostname -s)-direct-nonexistent.pcap